8pointers/angular-workshop-exercises/projects/ex02-component/src/app/ex-2/README.md

 ];
 ```

-Render your component on the homepage.
+Make sure your component is rendered on the homepage.